 Homemade or store-bought waffles can be used to make so-called tiramisu baskets or cestini tiramisù in Italian.

-Top the waffles with the mascarpone cream, sprinkle with bitter cocoa, and decorate them with whipped cream.
-If you feel more adventurous, you can try to use waffles to replace ladyfingers in classic tiramisu.
+Top the waffles with mascarpone cream, sprinkle them with bitter cocoa, and decorate them with whipped cream.
+If you feel more adventurous, you can try using waffles to replace ladyfingers in classic tiramisu.

 Conclusion